 CRIMINAL JUSTICE - CRIJ 2313 - CORRECTIONAL SYSTEMS AND PRACTICES.
 Three hours credit.
-Corrections in the criminal justice system; organization of correctional systems; correctional role; institutional operations; alternatives to institutionalization; treatment and rehabilitation; current and future issues.
+This course is a survey of institutional and non-institutional corrections.
+Emphasis will be placed on the organization and operation of correctional systems; treatment and rehabilitation; populations served; Constitutional issues; and current and future issues.
 Three lecture hours each week.